metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 Optional:

-- `request_header_modifier` (Attributes) Only one action is supported per header name.
-Configuration to set or add multiple values for a header must use RFC 7230 header value formatting, separating each value with a comma. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--request_header_modifier))
+- `request_header_modifier` (Attributes) Only one action is supported per header name.Configuration to set or add multiple values for a header must use RFC 7230header value formatting, separating each value with a comma. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--request_header_modifier))
 - `request_mirror` (Attributes) (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--request_mirror))
 - `request_redirect` (Attributes) (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--request_redirect))
-- `response_header_modifier` (Attributes) Only one action is supported per header name.
-Configuration to set or add multiple values for a header must use RFC 7230 header value formatting, separating each value with a comma. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--response_header_modifier))
+- `response_header_modifier` (Attributes) Only one action is supported per header name.Configuration to set or add multiple values for a header must use RFC 7230header value formatting, separating each value with a comma. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--response_header_modifier))
 - `url_rewrite` (Attributes) (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--url_rewrite))

 <a id="nestedatt--spec--to--rules--matches--filters--request_header_modifier"></a>